 Mapping Out Your MBA Application Timeline

 Once you’ve decided to pursue an MBA, you’ve got your work cut out for you.
-Applicants need to fit in test prep, visiting schools, and developing essays with other personal and professional commitments.
+Applicants must fit in test prep, visit schools, and develop essays with other personal and professional commitments.
 The best way to do this is to put together your MBA application timeline several months before your target deadlines.

 Your MBA application timeline should allow time for:

 Now is a great time to deepen or establish your involvement with a community organization.
 Have you remained active with outside activities over the last couple of years?
 Then consider stepping your activities up a notch.
 Offering to organize an event is a great discrete activity.
 It allows you to work in a team, make an impact, and show results.
 Think up roles that will allow you to take a leadership position and create a real impact before September.

 The amount of time MBA aspirants will spend on their applications will vary, depending on writing abilities and general work efficiency.
 That said, plan to spend between 40 and 60 hours preparing four to eight applications.
 Non-native English speakers will also likely need to allot more time to their applications, particularly on writing, revising, editing, proofing, formatting, and inputting essays.

 The other piece of this puzzle is, of course, the GMAT or GRE.
 Have you completed the exam and feel satisfied with your score?
 If you still need to take the exam, you have a lot of work ahead of you, as applicants typically devote at least 100 hours to test preparation.

 Did you know that Stacy Blackman Consulting also offers test prep services?
 Request a free game plan chat with SBC’s lead test prep coach by emailing firstname.lastname@example.org

 Depending on where you are in the process, you may have to take a prep class and perhaps take the test more than once.
 The good news is round one is still seven to eight months out on your MBA application timeline.
 So, you have enough time if you get serious soon.